Atlantic theater aircraft carrier operations during World War II: Last gasp and final accounting (1945)

 At the beginning of 1945, the Allies had only a single fleet carrier, HMS Implacable in active combat in the Atlantic Theater.
 It was engaged in mine-laying and attacking coastal shipping and shore targets between Bergen and Stavanger, Norway.
 For escort carriers, the British had 12 and the Americans had 10 operational in the Atlantic.
 Most Allied carriers had by now been deployed in the Pacific.

 There was little U-boat activity in the North Atlantic after June 1944.
 The Kriegsmarine's new snorkel U-boats were mainly deployed in British coastal waters, and only one or two Allied merchant ships were sunk each month in the North Atlantic.
 Similarly, only a handful were sunk by U-boats in the Mediterranean, South Atlantic, and Indian Ocean.

 U-boat attacks continued on the Arctic convoys.
 In February 1945, convoy JW 64 with 26 merchantmen was attacked by a 30 U-boat force and Luftwaffe torpedo-bombers.
-Carrier-launched fighters from escort carriers Campania and HMS Nairana along with anti-aircraft fire from the screen drove back the attack.
+Carrier-launched fighters from escort carriers HMS Campania and HMS Nairana along with anti-aircraft fire from the screen drove back the attack.
 No merchant ships were hit.
 The return convoy with 34 merchantmen and an escort including HMS Nairana struggled through U-boat attacks and gale-force weather.
 The next outbound convoy with 24 ships lost two merchantmen and one of the escort vessels.
 For JW 66, the last outward-bound Arctic convoy of the war, an escort support group was sent ahead of the merchant ships to clear the way.
 The same was done for the corresponding homeward convoy.
 For this final round trip, one escort frigate but no merchantmen were sunk and the escorts sank two U-boats.

 Convoys to northern Russia continued through May 1945.
 By this time, however, more supplies had been transported to her using other routes, including the northern Pacific route.
 After Turkey declared war on Germany in February 1945, a route through the Black Sea strait opened up that supplanted the Persian corridor route.
 Summarizing the results of the Arctic convoys to northern Russia during the war, 720 ships in 40 outbound convoys arrived safely delivering about 5,000 tanks and over 7,000 aircraft.
 Ninety-two merchantmen and 18 escorting warships were lost due to enemy action.
 In return, the Allies sank a German battleship, three destroyers and 38 U-boats.